 WHAT IS MATARIKI?

-Matariki is commonly known as the Maaori New Year and is marked by the rising of the cluster of stars named Pleiades or Matariki according to Maaori.
+Matariki is the Maaori New Year, marked by the rising of the Matariki (Pleiades) star cluster

 Matariki was celebrated at the end of the summer harvest season, in the last days of May to early June, when Matariki appears in the tail of the Milky Way.
 The storehouses were filled with food, and the land was made ready for the next seasons planting.
 This was a time to foster unity and the meaning of whaanau (family).
 Whaanau took the opportunity to reflect on the past year and plan for the future: through whakapapa, songs, games, carving, weaving and historical stories.